BasicVariable/Island-Ads/README.md

 # Island-Ads
 Island-Ads is an open source bot that will make ads (changeable by config.js) on rolimons.com.
-Island Ads was made for fun and personal use Node.js.
+Island Ads was made for fun and personal use in Node.js.
 The bot doesn't require you to install or run it on your pc 24/7 as it can be easily forked onto repl.

 # Installation
 ```